 Diabetic patients: Do not take your morning dose of insulin or antidiabetic pills today.
-Bring ALL medication with you to your procedure.
+Bring a list of ALL your medications with you to your procedure.

-If you take medication for your heart, stomach, seizure, depression, or nerves, take your normal dose with a sip of water at least 4 hours before your scheduled time.
+If you take medication for your heart, stomach, seizure, depression, blood pressure, or nerves, take your normal dose with a sip of water at least 4 hours before your scheduled time.